-The Department of Public Safety offers programs and services to the entire campus community that can help you reduce the risk of becoming victimized.
-University Police personnel facilitate programs for students and employees, parents, faculty, new employees, student organizations, and community organizations.
+The UPD offers programs and services to the entire campus community that can help you reduce the risk of becoming victimized.
+UPD personnel facilitate programs for students and employees, parents, faculty, new employees, student organizations, and community organizations.

-In 2016, approximately 697 hours of dedicated crime prevention activity were provided, which included public contact with almost 6,182 individuals.
 Contact the Crime Prevention Office at 323-343-6290 for more information.